wkumari/draft-vandergaast-edns-client-subnet/README.md

    preserving privacy of the user.

    ISPs will often have more detailed knowledge of their own networks.
-   I.e. they will know if all 24-bit prefixes in a /20 are in the same area.
+   That is, they will know if all 24-bit prefixes in a /20 are in the same area.
 In those cases, for optimal cache utilization and improved privacy, the ISP's Recursive Resolver SHOULD truncate IP addresses in this /20 to just 20 bits, instead of 24 as recommended above.

    Users who wish their full IP address to be hidden can include an edns-client-subnet option specifying the wildcard address 0.0.0.0/0 (i.e.  FAMILY set to 1 (IPv4), SOURCE NETMASK to 0 and no ADDRESS).
-   As described in previous sections, this option will be forwarded across all the Recursive Resolvers supporting edns-client-subnet, which MUST NOT modify it to include the network address of the client.

-   Note that even without edns-client-subnet options, any server queried directly by the user will be able to see the full client IP address.
-   Recursive Resolvers or Authoritative Nameservers MAY use the source IP address of requests to return a cached entry or to generate an optimized reply that best matches the request.

-10.2.
-Birthday Attacks

-   edns-client-subnet adds information to the q-tuple.
-This allows an attacker to send a caching Intermediate Nameserver multiple queries with spoofed IP addresses either in the edns-client-subnet option or